Bennykillua/Getting-started-in-Technical-Writing/Technical Writing Resources.md

 A curration of learning resources; articles, videos, and much more.

-you can however find courses [here](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Technical%20Writing%20Courses.md)
+You can however find courses [here](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Technical%20Writing%20Courses.md)

 # Technical Writing Blogs